CartoDB/carto-workshop/02-builder-analysis/exercises/railways.md

 - 1. Import and create a map
 - 2. Style layer
 - 3. Add widgets
+  - 3. 1.
+Back to the main menu, select *WIDGETS*
 - 4. Add US counties layer, start the analysis
+  - 4. 1.
+Back to *LAYERS* pane on Builder user interface, then *ADD*
+  - 4. 2.
+Click on *US Counties* layer, *ANALYSES*, *ADD ANALYSIS*
 - 5. Continue the analysis, get outliers and clusters
+  - 5. 1.
+Click on *ADD ANALYSIS* just below *US Counties*
 - 6. Share and export your results
+  - 6. 1.
+Back to *LAYERS* pane in Builder interface, click the three dots button to open *US Counties* layer menu.
+  - 6. 2.
+Back to the main menu, check the publish dialogs

 <!-- /MarkdownTOC -->